Brandon Jones (safety): 2024

 On March 11, 2024, the Denver Broncos signed Jones to a three–year, $20 million contract that includes $11 million guaranteed and a signing bonus of $5.50 million.

 Throughout training camp, Jones competed against former Texas Longhorns teammates Caden Sterns and P. J. Locke, as well as JL Skinner for a starting role at safety after the departures of former starters Justin Simmons and Kareem Jackson.
 Head coach Sean Payton named Jones and P. J. Locke the starting safety tandem to start the regular season.

-On September 22, 2024, Jones made six combined tackles (four solo), a pass deflection, and made his first interception with the Denver Broncos after picking off a pass by Baker Mayfield intended for Mike Evans and returned it for a career-best 37-yards in a 26–7 win at the Tampa Bay Buccaneers.
-In Week 6, he racked up a career-high 11 solo tackles (12 combined) and deflected a pass during a 16–23 loss to the Los Angeles Chargers.
+On September 22, 2024, Jones made six combined tackles (four solo), a pass deflection, and made his first interception with the Denver Broncos after picking off a pass by Baker Mayfield intended for Mike Evans and returned it for a career-best 37 yards in a 26–7 win at the Tampa Bay Buccaneers.
+In Week 6, he racked up a career-high 11 solo tackles (12 combined) and deflected a pass during a 23–16 loss to the Los Angeles Chargers.
 He was sidelined for a Week 11 win against the Atlanta Falcons due to an abdominal injury.
-In Week 15, Jones had nine combined tackles (eight solo), a career-high three pass deflections, and intercepted a pass by Anthony Richardson as the Broncos defeated the Indianapolis Colts 31–13.
-On December 28, 2024, he collected a career-high 13 combined tackles (nine solo) in a 24–30 loss at the Cincinnati Bengals.
+In Week 15, Jones had nine combined tackles (eight solo), a career-high three pass deflections, and intercepted a pass by Anthony Richardson as the Broncos defeated the Indianapolis Colts, 31–13.
+On December 28, 2024, he collected a career-high 13 combined tackles (nine solo) in a 30–24 loss at the Cincinnati Bengals.
 He finished the 2024 NFL season with 115 combined tackles (79 solo), ten pass deflections, three interceptions, one forced fumble, and a fumble recovery in 16 games and 16 starts.
 He received an overall grade of 86.7 from Pro Football Focus, which ranked fifth among 171 qualifying safeties in 2024.

+2025

+On December 15, 2025, Jones was placed on injured reserve after suffering a pectoral injury in a Week 15 win against the Green Bay Packers.
+He finished the regular season with 78 tackles, seven passes defensed, and one interception through 14 games (13 starts).
+On January 13, 2026, it was reported that Jones had undergone surgery to repair a torn pectoral muscle.